pmccarthy/architecture/rfcs/0000-rlp-status.md

 * The messages, the ones corresponding to the _falsey status_, might reflect the error that encountered.
 * It's possible to have the _Failed_ state as a top level condition too.
 In this case might be useful to add a third "Unknown" status.
+* The implementation of this option, could be phased in 2 stages, being _"Accepted"_ type implemented first, followed by the _"Enforced"_ type.
+This particular order can be explained by considering the lack of service reporting, without proper reporting mechanisms in place from the Kuadrant services, it might be challenging to report the _Enforced_ status type immediately.
+However, it could be done only relying on Reconciliation events.

 # Drawbacks
 [drawbacks]: #drawbacks